zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zostso/README.md

     private static ZosConnection connection;

     /**
-     * Main method defines z/OSMF host and user connection, and tso command parameters used for the example test.
+     * The main method defines z/OSMF host and user connection, and tso command parameters used for the example test.
      *
      * @param args for main not used
      * @author Frank Giordano